evalexdy/Keywords-Generator/README.md

 # Keywords-Generator
-Analize text and generate keywords from it (including word forms)
+Analyze text and generate keywords from it (including word forms)

 Long time ago I've made some script which analize text and generate meta tag "keyword".